I’m neither from Soria nor from Syria.

 If these cases sound familiar to you, you’re in the right place.

 You’re about to discover how I can help you, why you should trust me, and what my story is.

 My name is Stasa Durdic.

-I can, want, and know how to help you.
+And I want, can, and will help you.

-I can help you by writing web content.
+I can help you by writing marketing content.

 I can help you by writing compelling content.

 I can help you by writing UX content.

 Why should you trust me?

-I graduated in Journalism and Communication in 2010 at the University of Belgrade.
+I graduated in Journalism and Communication in 2010 from the University of Belgrade.

 However, I don’t currently work as a journalist, but as a content writer and a copywriter.
 Even though, I do my best to prevent this particular journalistic bridge from being burnt.

 2. I completed different pieces of training in digital marketing.

 I went back to school, learned some new writing techniques, and built my very own BRIDGE from web journalism to digital marketing.
-My desire to continue writing helped me cross that bridge.
+My desire to make my living of writing helped me cross that bridge.

 Therefore, I use to say that I learned the basics of journalism in Serbia and everything I know about digital marketing in Spain.

 3. I’ve been working as a content manager and copywriter.

-My experience doesn’t limit to web journalism.
-I’ve also worked as a content writer and copywriter, both being freelance and in a marketing agency.
+As already said, my experience doesn’t limit to web journalism.
+I’ve also worked as a content writer and copywriter, both being freelance and in a digital marketing agency.

-That’s how I learned that text doesn’t represent just the bridge between citizens and their state.
+That’s how I learned that pieces of text don’t represent just a bridge between citizens and their states.
 It’s also the BRIDGE that communicates companies with their potential customers.

-Nowadays I write that kind of bridge, word by word, brick by brick.
+Nowadays I write that kind of bridge.
+Word by word, “brick” by “brick”.
 I do my best to improve communication between companies and their customers.
-The idea is that working together, we overcome the challenge of transforming a customer NO into a YES.
+Only by working together, we can overcome the challenge of transforming a customers’ NO into a YES.

 You saw me on these websites:

-I was TEN when I wrote my first short story.
-My mom still has it in our family house in Serbia.
+I was TEN when I wrote my very first short story.
+My mom still keeps a copy of it in our family house in Serbia.